niftycode/autobahn-api/README.md

 ## Usage

-Show all roadworks for Autobahn A1:
+Use `-r` followed by the Autobahn ID to show all roadworks:

     autobahn-api -r A1

-Show all parking areas for Autobahn A1:
+Use `-p` followed by the Autobahn ID to show all parking areas:

     autobahn-api -p A1